UrielCarrero/Tesis-Matlab/README.md

 ###  01_dataset_gen_manual.py

 This file allows to simulate and save the states of an specified trajectory by manual.
-For execute this script is necesary to define the parameters for disturbances, the variables **path** and **duration_sec** described above.
+For execute this script is necesary to define the parameters for disturbances, the variables **path** and **duration_sec** described previously.
 It's necessary to define the number of trajectory to save with the variable j, the axes where the trajectories will be performed with the list **axis** and the kind of trajectory per axis with the list **trajectories**, taking in account the position where was located each axis in the list **axis** (the possible values to assign in these both list are the same showed in the description of the file 00_characterize_controller.py)

 ###  02_replay_trajectory.py

 This file allows to plot the states of random trajectories within datasets folders from the path "logs/Datasets/" (in this path you can find the default datasets provided from this repository).
 For execute this script only is necessary to define the name of the folder which contains the dataset to read, it might be specified with the variable **Dataset_name**.
 Furthermore if you want to read an specific trajectory you can break the main for loop and assign the name of the file that you want to read to the variable **filename**.

 ###  03_ANN_vs_Control_lemniscate.py

+This file tests the response for lemiscate trajectory along the x and y axis, with a ramp trajectory along z axis, for the original controller provided by Pybullet and the neural controller.
+For execute this script is necesary to define the parameters for disturbances, the variables **path** and **duration_sec** described above.
+Also is necessary to define the quantity of previous states to ingress to the neural controller throught the **window** variable, the path and the name of dataset folder with the variables **root** and **dataset** respectibly, the path of the pre-trained neural network model throught the variable **model_path**, the path of the "data_description" file (generated while the traingin, which contains the data analisys from an specific dataset used to normalize the inputs) throught the variable **norm_data_path**, the list of inbount states to the neural network located with in the list **states_list**.
+Also it'snecessary to  assign a value to **feedback** and **flat** variables according to what's described within the script.

+The possible valiues to locate, within the list **states_list** are:
+- Position states: 'x', 'y','z','p','q','r'.
+- Speed states: 'vx','vy','vz','wp','wq','wr'.
+- Aceleration states: 'ax','ay','az','ap','aq',ar','ux','uy','uz','ur'.